Religion and belief: some surveys and statistics

 When asked ‘Are you religious?’
 56% of the same sample said they were not and only 35% said they were.

-Surveys and polls on Religion and Belief in the United Kingdom:
+Other surveys and polls on religion and belief in the UK

-In the UK, those who describe themselves as non-religious have risen from 31% to 50% between 1983 and 2009 according to the British Social Attitudes Survey’s 28th report issued in 2011.
-Among people aged between 18-24, the incidence of religious affiliation is only 36%.
+In the UK, the percentage of the population which describes itself as belonging to no religion has risen from 31.4% to 50.6% between 1983 and 2013 according to the British Social Attitudes Survey’s 31st report issued in 2014.
+Among people aged between 15 and 24, the incidence of religious affiliation is only 30.7%.
+It is only amongst the over 55s that the majority of respondents are religious.

 An Ipsos MORI poll, published in January 2007 for the British Humanist Association indicated that 36% of people – equivalent to around 17 million adults – are in fact humanist in their basic outlook.